-- C.2.3.1 Objective.
-To verify the pilot is aware of the limitations of ACAS II. - C.2.3.2 Criteria.
+- B.2.3.1 Objective.
+To verify the pilot is aware of the limitations of ACAS II. - B.2.3.2 Criteria.
 The pilot should demonstrate a knowledge and understanding of the ACAS II limitations, including the following: - 1.
-ACAS II may neither track nor display non-transponder-equipped aircraft, nor aircraft with an inoperable transponder. - 2.
+ACAS II may neither track nor display aircraft that are not operating a transponder, including transponders that have failed. - 2.
 ACAS II will automatically fail if the input from the barometric altimeter, radio altimeter, or transponder is lost. - 3.
 In some installations, the loss of information from other onboard systems, such as an Inertial Reference System (IRS) or Attitude and Heading Reference System (AHRS), may result in an ACAS II failure.
 Individual operators should ensure their flightcrews are aware of what types of aircraft system failures will result in an ACAS II failure. - 4.
 Some aircraft within 380 feet Above Ground Level (AGL) (nominal value) will not be displayed.
 If ACAS II can determine that an aircraft below this altitude is airborne, it will display it. - 5.
-ACAS II may not display all proximate, transponder-equipped aircraft in areas of high-density traffic.
+ACAS II may not display all proximate aircraft operating a transponder in areas of high-density traffic.

 - 6. Because of design limitations, the bearing displayed by ACAS II is not sufficiently accurate to support the initiation of horizontal maneuvers based solely on the traffic display. - 7.
 Because of design limitations, TCAS II may neither display nor generate an advisory against aircraft with a vertical speed of more than 10,000 feet per minute (fpm). - 8.
-A stall warning, Terrain Awareness and Warning System (TAWS) alert, or windshear warning takes precedence over a TA or RA.
-When either a stall warning, TAWS alert, or windshear warning is active, TA and RA aural annunciations will be inhibited, and ACAS II will automatically switch to the TA-ONLY mode of operation.
-ACAS II will remain in TA-ONLY mode for 10 seconds after the TAWS alert or windshear warning is removed.
+A stall warning, Terrain Awareness and Warning System (TAWS) "Pull Up" alert, or windshear warning takes precedence over a TA or an RA.
+When either a stall warning, TAWS "Pull Up" alert, or windshear warning is active, TA and RA aural annunciations will be inhibited, and ACAS II will automatically switch to the TA-ONLY mode of operation.
+ACAS II will remain in TA-ONLY mode for 10 seconds after the TAWS "Pull Up" alert or windshear warning is removed.

-C.2.4 ACAS II Inhibits.
+B.2.4 ACAS II Inhibits.

-- C.2.4.1 Objective.
-To verify the pilot is aware of the conditions that certain functions of ACAS II are inhibited. - C.2.4.2 Criteria.
+- B.2.4.1 Objective.
+To verify the pilot is aware of the conditions that certain functions of ACAS II are inhibited. - B.2.4.2 Criteria.
 The pilot should demonstrate a knowledge and understanding of the various ACAS II inhibits, including the following: - 1.
 Increase descent RAs are inhibited below 1,450 feet AGL. - 2.
 Descend RAs are inhibited below 1,100 feet AGL. - 3.
 All RAs are inhibited below 1,000 feet AGL. - 4.
 All ACAS II aural annunciations are inhibited below 500 feet AGL. - 5.
 The altitudes and configurations that inhibit climb and increase climb RAs.
 ACAS II can still generate climb and increase climb RAs when operating at the maximum altitude or certified ceiling.
 Responses to climb RAs while operating at the maximum altitude or certified ceiling are expected to be complied with in the normal manner.